Potatzz/23586/navx_calibration.md

 ![Calibated NavX](images/navx-calibrated.jpeg)

 To calibrate the NavX, keep it still.
 Preferably you also brace it against a 90 degree angle somewhere, but holding it facing your laptop/screen also works.\
 Then hold down the "Cal" button and press the "RST" button.
 Hold it down until the calibration light turns off.
+You'll also see it'll disconnect and reconnect to your laptop, just wait for the Cal light to turn off and you're set!
 There's a video to show it below:\
 ![calibrating the navx](images/calibrating-navx.gif)